6.7 Internal control and risk management system in relation to the financial reporting process

 - specific controls, understood as all manual or automated activities intended to prevent, identify and correct errors or irregularities which occur in carrying out operating activities;

-- pervasive controls, understood as structural elements of the control system aimed at defining a general context which encourages proper execution and control of operational activities (such as the segregation of incompatible tasks and general controls on information systems).
+- pervasive controls, understood as structural elements of the control system intended to define a general environment that promotes the correct performance and control of operating activities.
+Pervasive controls include those relating to the segregation of duties and IT general controls.

-Specific controls are identified in special procedures which define both the performance of corporate processes and the controls whose absence or lack of implementation entails a significant risk of error/fraud on the financial statements which has no chance of being intercepted by other controls.
+Specific process-level controls are identified in special procedures which define both the performance of corporate processes and the controls whose absence or lack of implementation entails a significant risk of error/fraud on the financial statements, and which has no chance of being intercepted by other controls.

 Evaluation of controls for identified risks

 Both entity-level and process-level controls are subject to regular evaluation (monitoring) in order to verify over time the adequacy of their design and their operational effectiveness.
-To this end, ongoing evaluation has been entrusted to the management responsible for significant processes/activities, and separate evaluation has been entrusted to the Internal Auditor, who operates in accordance with a plan agreed with the Executive Responsible for preparing corporate accounting documents that aims to define the scope and objectives of his/her actions via agreed audit procedures.
+To this end, ongoing monitoring activities have been entrusted to the management responsible for significant processes/activities, and separate evaluations have been entrusted to the Internal Auditor, who operates in accordance with a plan agreed with the Executive Responsible for preparing corporate accounting document that aims to define the scope and objectives of his/her actions via agreed audit procedures.

-Monitoring activities identify any deficiencies in the system of internal controls for financial reporting, which are classified according to their significance and to the identification of actions to be taken to overcome them.
+The monitoring activities and the checks performed on controls and any other information or situation with a potential impact on corporate reporting are intended to identify any deficiencies in the Corporate Reporting Control System, which are classified separately depending on their significance and the identification of corrective measures to overcome them.
 The evaluation of the deficiencies considers them both individually and combined with financial statement items or significant information.

 Positions and departments involved

-28 Soundness (of the information): information is sound when it is correct, complies with generally accepted accounting standards and fulfils the requirements of the applicable laws and regulations.
+43 Dependability (of the reporting): reporting that is correct, complies with generally accepted accounting standards and fulfils the requirements of the applicable laws and regulations.